Console Output

 would work correctly because it uses the escape sequence \" in

-two places to indicate to the compiler that the inside double quotes should be
+two places to indicate to the compiler that the inner double quotes should be

 displayed